brikis98/yevgeniy-brikman-homepage/_posts/2026-06-10-the-culture-map.md

 Note that, when interacting with another culture, what matters is not the absolute value of where they land on each dimension, but the relative value of how they compare to where you are on that same dimension.
-For example, Russia is far left of the disagreeing dimension, but since Israel is even further to the left relative to Russia, a Russian may find an Israeli to be even more confrontational than they are used to.
+For example, Russia is on the far left of the disagreeing dimension, but since Israel is even further to the left relative to Russia, a Russian may find an Israeli to be even more confrontational than they are used to.